NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 ## Problem #1: Separating the amplitude of the input signals versus response at that frequency.

-Remember that fundamentally DMD computes a Fourier series approximation to the original data set.
+Remember that fundamentally DMD computes something like a Fourier series approximation to the original data set.
 We can use the output of DMD to reconstruct the original pixel values at any time "t".
 Consider that some pixels values will be small (dark regions) and some pixel values will be large (light regions.)
 To properly reconstruct the original value, those dark pixels will have a low mode weighting, while the bright pixels have a much higher relative weighting.
 Thus, each mode (set of weights) is a mixture of the original signal amplitude and the response at a specific frequency.
 There is no way